Your Credit Rating

 17. Who designed the CBS systems provided by ICB?

 ICB works with CRIF Decision Solutions Ltd (part of CRIF Corporation, based in Bologna, Italy; www.crif.com) in the development of Credit Scores.

 18. How is a Credit Score calculated?

 A Credit Bureau Score is based on the contents of your Credit Report at a particular point in time.
 The designers of a Credit Scoring system, through years of experience, determine which details are best able to predict future ability to repay.
 These details may include values such as number of previous late payments, number of accounts, number of previous applications for credit in the preceding 12 months, etc. The impact of each element fluctuates based on your own credit profile.
 A number is assigned to each of the possible values for these details.
 These numbers are added up to give a single number – your Credit Bureau Score.

 19. Where may I find a CBS on my Credit Report?

 The Credit Scores (as previously calculated and returned to lenders) are shown in the "Historical Enquiries made by Financial Institutions ('Footprints')" sections of your Credit Report.
 As you may have relationships with a number of lenders your Credit Report is presented as a series of Account Holder records typically one for each lender.
 The Credit Bureau Scores are calculated across all Account Holder records (except for the ICB CRIF 2 Score which is calculated per Account Holder record.

 Below is a sample History of Enquiries section:

 This list indicates that the associated Account Holder record was previously returned to four lenders.

-A lender may obtain one of the three Credit Bureau Scores available from ICB, a lender may obtain one, two or none of these scores.
-In this case the lender "ABC BANK" obtained the ICB CRIF 2 score and the Global FICO Score, "GHI CARDS GROUP" did not obtain any Credit Bureau Scores; "QRS SAVINGS LTD" obtained the Global FICO Score (GFS) only; "XYZ BANKS" did not obtain any Credit Bureau Scores.
+A lender may obtain one of the three Credit Bureau Scores available from ICB, a lender may obtain one, two, three or none of these scores.
+In this case the lender "DEF BANK" obtained the ICB CRIF 3 Score and the Global FICO Score; "GHI CARDS GROUP" obtained the ICB CRIF 2 Score; "QRS FINANCE LTD" obtained the Global FICO Score (GFS) only; "XYZ BANKS" did not obtain any Credit Bureau Scores.

 20. What is the range of possible values for each CBS?

 The range of scores for each CBS is given below.